 Choose a solution with robust reporting and analytics capabilities to track and improve your fleet’s performance.
 Indeed, Key Performance Indicators (KPIs) are a vital tool for monitoring your fleet’s performance and identifying areas of improvement.
 For instance, KPIs such as fleet availability, utilization and maintenance cost must be in your fleet maintenance software dashboard.

 10. Support and Training:

 Make sure that the vendor picks up the phone when you call and offers excellent customer support, so you can get the help you need when you need it.
-Also, choose a solution offering onboarding services to help your maintenance team get the most out of it.
+Also, choose a solution offering personalized onboarding services to help your maintenance team get the most out of it.

 The Effects of a Poorly Adapted Maintenance Software